Icod de los Vinos: History

-Founded in 1501, the city is a collection of seigniorial houses, ancient palaces, churches and convents.
+Founded in 1501, the town is a collection of seigniorial houses, ancient palaces, churches and convents.

 The name comes from the former menceyato of Icoden, together with a reference to the local wine (vino in Spanish).
 The Spanish conquerors were quick to colonize this fertile and well-watered region, and introduced the cultivation of sugarcane and grapevines; the latter came to predominate.

 Monuments and places of interest

 In the Plaza de Lorenzo Cáceres stands the monument to General José Antonio Páez, founder of Venezuela's independence, whose great-grandfather came from Icod.
 The town's neighborhoods are sprinkled with innumerable hermitages and other buildings that give Icod great symbolic and artistic value, which can be appreciated at the Museo de Arte Sacro in the church of San Marcos.

 Ancient Dragon Tree

 In Parque del Drago, close to the Church of San Marcos, stands a famous dragon tree (22 m high, lower trunk diameter 10 m, estimated weight 70 t), which is reputed to be a thousand years old (hence its local name, El Drago Milenario: the Thousand-Year-Old Dragon).
 While no study seems to have confirmed such longevity for the tree (dracos do not produce annual rings with which to tell their ages; the tree is more likely to have an age in the hundreds of years), it is the long-time symbol of Icod.

-After an abortive attempt by the city council in 2002, another bid to list the Icod Dragon Tree as a UNESCO World Heritage Site was made in 2011.
+After an abortive attempt by the town council in 2002, another bid to list the Icod Dragon Tree as a UNESCO World Heritage Site was made in 2011.